henkkx/socialbook/README.md

 # socialbook
-Social media web application built with Java Spring Boot and React using Test-Driven-Development methodology.
+A Social media web application built with Java Spring Boot and React using Test-Driven-Development methodology.